NielRamos-CS/Boolean-bot-batte/README.md

 #How It Works
 Each bot has a random position in a 5x5 arena grid.
-The bots move in random directions, and when two bots collide in the same grid position, their results are determined by their Boolean operations.
+The bots move in random directions, and when two bots collide in the same grid position, their Boolean operations determine their results.
-The winner is determined based on the result of the operation.
+The winner is determined based on the operation's result.
 The bot with the higher result wins, and the loser is removed from the arena.
-The leaderboard is updated after each battle, showing each bot's wins and losses.****
+The leaderboard is updated after each battle, showing each bot's wins and losses.

+NIEL HALDANE G. RAMOS